Reference Bibles vs Study Bibles: What’s the Difference?

 Translationscomes in the most popular English translationscome in most modern English translations

-ESV Study Bible (link to Amazon
+ESV Study Bible

 What are cross-references in the Bible?

 Cross references are verses or passages of Scripture that relate to another verse or practice of Scripture.
-Using cross-references helps readers understand biblical topics better and help them see the Bible as a whole, complete book, as opposed to a disconnected collection of writings.
+Using cross-references helps readers understand biblical topics better and help them see the Bible as a complete book, as opposed to a disconnected collection of writings.

-If a Bible reader is studying the life of Peter in the Gospel of Matthew, for example, they would have a more complete picture of the Apostle if they also studied what Mark and Luke recorded about him.
+For example, if a Bible reader is studying the life of Peter in the Gospel of Matthew, they would have a complete picture of the Apostle if they also studied what Mark and Luke recorded about him.
 Cross references help readers find that information quickly and easily.
-Consider Jesus’ rebuke of Peter for an example:

-“Peter took him aside and began to rebuke him.
+Consider Jesus’ rebuke of Peter for an example: “Peter took him aside and began to rebuke him.
 ‘Never, Lord!’ he said.
 ‘This shall never happen to you!'”
+(Matthew 16:22, NIV)

 “He then began to teach them that the Son of Man must suffer many things and be rejected by the elders, the chief priests and the teachers of the law, and that he must be killed and after three days rise again.
 He spoke plainly about this, and Peter took him aside and began to rebuke him.”
+(Mark 8:31-32)

 An example cross-reference from the writings of Paul

 In Romans 3:23, Paul writes every single person — no matter their race, social class, gender, or the time in which they lived — has missed the mark with God.
+“For all have sinned and fall short of the glory of God.”
+(Romans 3:23, emphasis added)

 Genesis 8:21 is a cross-reference to Romans 3:23 because it states that everyone has an evil heart from childhood.

+Ecclesiastes 7:20 is another example of a cross-reference to Romans 3:23.
 “Indeed, there is no one on earth who is righteous, no one who does what is right and never sins.”
+(Ecclesiastes 7:20, emphasis added)

 All Study Bibles include cross-references, but they don’t have as many as Reference Bibles because they include other information.
 Instead of being the primary study feature like in Reference Bibles, cross-references are just one of many features in Study Bibles.
 Other feature Study Bible have include: